unit8co/darts/_sources/README.rst.txt

 ----------

 The development is ongoing, and there are many new features that we want to add.
-We welcome pull requests and issues on github.
+We welcome pull requests and issues on GitHub.

 Before working on a contribution (a new feature or a fix) make sure you can't find anything related in `issues <https://github.com/unit8co/darts/issues>`_.
 If there is no on-going effort on what you plan to do then we recommend to do the following: